onap/doc/docs/guides/onap-developer/settingup/onap_heat.rst

 ========================
 The current ONAP installation is using the *onap.org* domain.
-To use the portal on your desktop, you must configure the following information in your *host* file (located in /etc/hosts for Linux or /windows/system32/drivers/etc/hosts for Windows):
+To use the portal on your desktop, you must configure the following information in your *hosts* file (located in /etc/hosts for Linux or /windows/system32/drivers/etc/hosts for Windows):

 .. code-block:: bash